wingedpanther/nmbi/content/posts/nmbi/Overseas-Recognition-Prep/index.md

 ### List of documents need to be certified(Notary)

 >The following documents need to be certified.
-A certified copy is photocopy whih has been certified by an appropriate authority as a true copy of the original.
+A certified copy is photocopy which has been certified by an appropriate authority as a true copy of the original.
 - **Transcript**
 `All pages.`
 - **Syllabus**